TheRealKaup/TheRealKaup/lists/video_games.md

 Watched CallMeCarson's playthrough.

 I recommend CallMeCarson's playthrough if you like the niche content creator, the narration is really nice and he covers a significant portion of the optional content, though hide the chat from the VODs as it contains spoilers sometimes.
 Also, I've found I had to pay more attention than I've initially expected, because the scenes change quite quickly, dialogue is frequent and the more important bits blend with the others.
-I thought of switching from watching to playing the game a couple of times because my attention was already mostly drawn into it, but I didn't and I'm happy I didn't, as the actual gameplay experience, which is somewhat similar to Undertale, isn't my cup of tee.
+I thought of switching from watching to playing the game a couple of times because my attention was already mostly drawn into it, but I didn't, and I'm happy I didn't, as the actual walking-simulator-like gameplay experience isn't my cup of tee.

 <details>
   <summary>